autumnyard/LudumDare39/README.md

 ### Description ###
 - Top down 2D game, free real time movement.
 - To finish a level you must take all the VHS and then go to the end.
-- You can move normally, or dash.
+- You can move normally and dash.
-  - Dash has a delay
+  - Dash has a delay.
   - Dash can break momentum.
 - Health has a maximum, never surpassing it.
 - Each movement you make, you lose health.